-All employees, staff, and students involved in an investigation or hearing are trained annually on issues related to dating violence, domestic violence, sexual assault, stalking, and proper hearing procedures that protect the safety of survivors and promotes accountability.
-An investigating hearing officer, administrative hearing officer, university conduct board member or board coordinator will remove him or herself from any proceeding in which a conflict of interest or bias exists against either the complainant or the respondent.
+All employees, staff, and students involved in an investigation or hearing are trained annually on issues related to the control of the condatingviolence, domestic violence, sexual assault, stalking, and proper hearing procedures that protect the safety of survivors and promotes accountability.
+An investigating hearing officer, administrative hearing officer, university conduct board member or board coordinator will remove him or her self from any proceeding in which a conflict of the conduction of the conductin of the conduction of the conduction of the conduction of the cointerest or bias exists against either the complainant or the respondent.